 For my picky teenagers, I swapped out mozzarella cheese for the feta cheese and they were happy campers.
 For the other adults, I used feta cheese in the stuffing as this really make a nice combination with the spinach but if you want a real melty cheese then adding in a little mozzarella cheese is perfect.
 In the end, everyone was happy with their version of their Shake and Bake Cheesy Stuffed Pork Chops.

 Inspiration in the Refrigerator

 Once again, you do not have to use the exact ingredients as I did to make this easy meal.
 Take a look inside of your refrigerator to get some inspiration.
 Maybe you want to swap out the vegetables for a little broccoli or swiss chard instead.
 Go for it.
 Maybe you want to try a little gruyere cheese instead of feta or mozzarella, by all means use what you like and have on hand.
 If you do no like rosemary, then try using some fresh basil or thyme instead.

-First pan frying them on the stove top gives the panko bread crumbs a very delicious crunch and golden colour.
-Only a couple of minutes on each side just to give them colour. .
+First pan frying them on the stove top gives the panko bread crumbs a very delicious crunch and golden color.
+Only a couple of minutes on each side just to give them color. .
 Please use a thermometer to check your pork chops.
-Do not let them go over 155 degrees F. Once you remove the pork chops and leave them set covered with aluminium for about 5 minutes then the temperature will continue to rise.
+Do not let them go over 155 degrees F. Once you remove your Shake and Bake Cheesy Stuffed Pork Chops and leave them set covered with aluminum for about 5 minutes, then the temperature will continue to rise.